Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 78 - KV Cache.
 It saves some intermediate numbers of previous words in the computer's memory.
 Weak point :
   It just saves small amount of data in memory, hence coming handing in not as much situations.

+*Day 79 - MoE. ( I think I have done this before but I didnt understanded it properly. )
+MoE ( Mixture of Experts ) increases the amount of knowledge a neural network can store.
+Weak point :
+  It will take RAM of all eight experts to load and proceed.